 Ensuring the physical safety of our schools is important.
 Farmington Public Schools utilizes a variety of best practices to provide a safe physical environment in our schools:

-Visitor Check and Badges - Front office staff request that visitors provide identification and have specific reason for their visitation.
+Visitor Check and Badges - Front office staff request that visitors provide identification and have a specific reason for their visit.
 Prior to admission to school, visitors must sign in and put on a visitor sticker.

-Safety Drills - Each school year, out staff and students practice the following types of drills: Shelter in Place (severe weather), Fire/Evacuation, Lock Down and Active Threat.
+Safety Drills - Each school year, our staff and students practice the following types of drills: Shelter in Place (severe weather), Fire/Evacuation, Lock Down and Active Threat.

 Video Camera Monitoring - Each of our middle and high schools are equipped with video surveillance systems.
 These systems cover both the inside and outside public spaces.
 FPS does not incorporate monitoring inside of our classrooms, restrooms, offices or other private spaces.